Today's card is another one I made using the background paper I made described here (it used heat embossing and distress inks in a resist technique).

 Please let me hear from you!

-In fact, I love paper crafting so much that I became an independent Stampin' Up!®™ demonstrator!
+so much so, that I became an independent Stampin' Up!®™ demonstrator earlier this year!

 Full disclosure: I get a small commission on purchases made using links from this website - but this in no way affects your price.
 It just serves to help support this blog.
 Thank you in advance for that support!